What is it?

 Informational meetings:

-You can find a recorded version of our information meeting below:
+You can find a recorded version of our information meeting below.
+If you are having issues viewing the video, you can find it linked here.

 Application requirements & timeline: